 Also known as the “Shared Responsibility” or “Play or Pay” provision of the Affordable Care Act (ACA), the Employer Mandate is one of the most expensive, complex, and feared aspects of Health Care Reform.
-With year-end finally behind us, now is the perfect time for an ACA refresher for the new year!
+With year-end officially upon us, now is the perfect time for an ACA refresher!

 Under the Employer Mandate, employers with 50+ full-time equivalent employees must offer a certain level of health insurance coverage at an affordable rate to all full-time employees or face penalties.
 These penalties are triggered when a full-time employee of a covered employer receives a federal subsidy for purchasing individual coverage from the Health Insurance Marketplace.